 “By drawing on existing research being undertaken in the Oxford Martin School, including the Technological and Economic Change and The Future of Work programmes, we will be able to provide unique perspectives to create a better future for developing countries.”

-This research programme has been made possible thanks to a generous donation from Allan & Gill Gray Foundation.
+This research programme has been made possible thanks to a generous donation from Allan & Gill Gray Philanthropies.
 The programme is recruiting a number of post-doctoral and junior researchers to support the delivery of its research agenda and broader aims.